 - Leaders will have a commitment to ongoing professional growth of themselves and others

 All of our students are priority learners with high and complex needs.
 It is the role of our teachers to meet each student at their individual point of learning and deliver programmes based on the students’ Individual Education Plans.
 (I.E.P.)
-Our therapists (speech/ language, physio and occupation) have specialised ‘health –based’ expertise to prepare our students to access the curriculum.
+Our therapists (speech and language, physio and occupational) have specialised health–based expertise to prepare our students to access the curriculum.
 Our associate staff (teacher aides) support student learning in the classroom by following programmes of integrated teaching and therapy with our students.

 ENGAGEMENT WITH OUR FAMILIES AND WHANAU